TrentShailer/hdr-snipping-tool/README.md

 To take a capture press the screenshot key (default PrintSrc).
 This key can be changed in the config, found in the `hdr-config.toml` in the storage directory.
 Valid values can be found in the [global-hotkey docs](https://docs.rs/global-hotkey/latest/global_hotkey/hotkey/enum.Code.html), restarting the app is required.

+One the capture window appears you are able to tweak the exposure (brightness) of the capture.

+You can use '1', '2', or '3' to switch between tonemapping for your displays SDR White, your displays peak brightness, or the captures peak brightness.

-Once the capture window appears you can use the up and down arrows or the scrollwheel to control the brightness of the output.
-The left and right arrows control the contrast.
-You can hold shift to change the tonemapping values faster.
+You may also used up and down arrows or the scrollwheel to control the manually control the exposure of the output.
+Holding shift will change the exposure faster.

 Use enter to save the entire capture, or click and drag the mouse to save a portion of the capture.